manar09-code/Portfolio/README.md

 ## 🧩 Project Description

 The website includes:
-- A homepage introducing who I am.
+- A homepage introducing who I am breifly with links for details.
-- An "About" section with a downloadable CV.
+- An About page with box section showcasing my work.
-- A "Projects" section showcasing my work.
+- A Resume page containing my resume.
 - A footer with contact information and social links.

 The goal of this project was to apply web development and Git version control concepts to build and publish a personal website.